maragkakislab/bioutils/README.md

 1. Ensure your repository is up to date: `git pull`
 2. Add changed files to commit: `git add [path/to/files]
 3. Commit files: `git commit -m "[Descriptive message about commit]"
+4. Push commit to Github: `git push`
-4. Go to your forked github directory https://github.com/[username]/bioutils on a browser
+5. Go to your forked github directory https://github.com/[username]/bioutils on a browser
-5. Click on the green "Pull Request" button
+6. Click on the green "Pull Request" button
 WIP